nagyistoce/cocoatutorials/bin/ReadMe.txt

 linky              test bed
-localtim           print time in locale lstat              something to do with stat nocr               removes cr from files norm               normalizes files (detabs and fixes line endings) pathname           convert relative path to abs path
+localtim           print time in locale lstat              something to do with stat bin2zip            create a zip file from the bin nocr               removes cr from files norm               normalizes files (detabs and fixes line endings) pathname           convert relative path to abs path